 Otherwise we recommend the child not be exposed to any risk in a boat on the water.

-Therefore, when you buy a life jacket, you should test it own to make sure it works properly and that the fit is right before you take it out in a boat.
-A wading pool would even work!
+Therefore, when you buy a life jacket, you absolutely must test it to make sure it works properly and that the fit is right before you take it out in a boat.

 By law, in the United States, all children must wear a life jacket in a moving boat.
 The age cutoffs differ state-by-state, and you can look up the laws for your particular state on the BoatUS website.